rosemaryW1/Restaurant_JavaFx/README.md

 - **JavaFX:** Frontend development.
 - **Java:** Backend logic and integration.
--

 ## How to Run

 ### Prerequisites

 - Ensure you have Java installed on your machine.
-- (Add any other prerequisites if necessary)

 ### Steps